eic/scavenger-hunt/_episodes/03-tasks_4_6.md

 > Exercise:
 > - Download
->   - Non-AB file - An unprocessed file
+>   - Non-AB file - /volatile/eic/sjdkay/Scavenger_Hunt/NonAfterburned_File.hepmc3.tree.root
->   - AB file - A file processed through afterburner
+>   - AB file - /volatile/eic/sjdkay/Scavenger_Hunt/Afterburned_File.hepmc3.tree.root
+> - Find the difference between the mean value of the x component of the momentum for the **beam electrons** in these two files.
-> - Compare QUANTITY between these files.
-The difference in QUANTITY between the AB file and Non-AB file is your clue for task 4.
+> - Take the absolute value of this difference, multiply it by 10^9 and round it to the nearest integer.
+This is your clue for task 4.
 {: .challenge}

+> Comment:
+> - These are just .hepmc files converted to root trees, not simulation or reconstruction data at this point.
+{: .callout}

 # Task 5 - ddsim vs npsim